CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Dec 9, 2025

 | Tech Sector Presence | Medium | Rate-sensitive buyers with stock-heavy compensation |

-Lower interest rates can make homes more affordable for buyers and increase buyer demand, potentially leading to higher sales prices for sellers (Trelora).
+Lower interest rates can make homes more affordable for buyers and increase buyer demand, potentially leading to higher sales prices for sellers.

 Historical data reveals that Denver lenders offer their most competitive pricing 7-10 days before FOMC meetings.
 During this window, lenders compete aggressively for market share while hedging costs remain manageable.
 They shift with the economy, your credit, and loan details, but you can control more than you think (Chestnut Mortgage).